hablapps/LensStateIsYourFather/README.md

 |}.
 ```

-And finally here it's the proof:
+And finally here it's the formal proof:

 ```Coq
 Theorem putput_leads_to_updateupdate :